sceutre/flux-ux/README.md

 - There are no asynchronous calls--when we desire an async call these go through a bridge

 <u>**Bridge**</u>
-- These are responsible for talking to servers, doing rpc's and receive push communications
+- These are responsible for talking to servers, doing remote procedure calls and receiving push communications.
 - It is also a singleton.
-- Unlike UXs, bridges expose to public state to be read.
-They internally may be quite complex (eg retrying failed calls, maintaining a connection pool) but keep that all in house.
+- Unlike UXs, bridges expose no public state to be read.
+They internally may be quite complex (eg retrying failed calls, maintaining a connection pool) but keep all that private.
 - Bridges expose behvaior to be invoked by UXs, ie it's a service provider for UX.
-- Invocations do not include callbacks.
-Instead, the bridge fire an action if it wishes to inform the rest of the app about the result of a server operation.
+- These invocations notably do not include callbacks.
+Instead, the bridge fires an action if it wishes to inform the rest of the app about the result of a server operation.

 <u>**Dispatcher**</u>
 - Singleton central dispatcher used by Actions
 - Can wait for other UXs to be finsihed processing Action (with cycle protection)
+- Is the place to insert middleware to log all actions or serialize them

 ## discussion